Gorilla Trekking: An Essential Guide

-In short, Rwanda is a good choice for travellers looking to splash out, or those on limited time.
-Uganda is a better choice for the more budget conscious, and travellers looking for a bigger variety of activities before or after a gorilla trek.
+In short, I usually recommend Rwanda to those looking to splash out, or on limited time.
+I suggest Uganda is a better choice for the more budget conscious, and if you're looking for a bigger variety of activities before or after a gorilla trek.

 Gorilla treks in Rwanda are generally more expensive, with the country focusing on high-end, low-impact tourism.
 Rwanda is a small country that has made huge strides in tourism; it’s an up-and-coming destination with big ambitions and a growing list of attractions.